yaqwsx/KiKit/doc/panelizeCli.md

 #### Annotation

-KiKit offers you to place an annotation footprint `kikit:SourceArea` into your board to name the area.
-The area is determined by **axially arranged** rectangle drawn via lines.
-The annotation symbol tip has to be placed in a corner of such a rectangle.
-The area is named after reference of the annotation symbol.
+KiKit offers you to place an annotation footprint `kikit:Board` into your design file to name the board.
+The area is determined by a bounding box of the lines in the `Edge.Cuts` layer that the arrows point to.
+Note that the tip of the arrow must lie inside the

 - `ref` - specify the annotation symbol reference